eversoneliasg/100-days-of-python/README.md

 In our case, we will compare famous accounts at Instagram. <br>
 **Review*

-## Day 15 - Coffee machine project
+## Day 15 - Coffee machine project with Procedural Programming

 This is a software designed to serve coffee, according to the resources available.<br>
 **Review**

+## Day 16 - Coffee machine project with Object Oriented Programming (OOP)

+This is a remake of yesterday's project, but, this time, using OOP.<br>
+**Lessons and exercises**: OOP (classes and objects); packages.